Powder metallurgy: Overview

-The powder metallurgy press and sinter process generally consists of three basic steps: powder blending (pulverisation), die compaction, and sintering.
-Compaction is generally performed at room temperature, and the elevated-temperature process of sintering is usually conducted at atmospheric pressure and under carefully controlled atmosphere composition.
-Optional secondary processing such as coining or heat treatment often follows to obtain special properties or enhanced precision.
+The powder metallurgy "press and sinter" process generally consists of three basic steps: powder blending (or pulverisation), die compaction, and sintering.
+Compaction of the powder in the die is generally performed at room temperature.
+Sintering is the process of binding a material together with heat without liquefying it.
+It is usually conducted at atmospheric pressure and under carefully controlled atmosphere composition.
+To obtain special properties or enhanced precision, secondary processing like coining or heat treatment often follows.

-One of the older such methods, and still one used to make around 1 Mt/y of structural components of iron-based alloys, is the process of blending fine (<180 microns) metal (normally iron) powders with additives such as a lubricant wax, carbon, copper, and/or nickel, pressing them into a die of the desired shape, and then heating the compressed material ("green part") in a controlled atmosphere to bond the material by sintering.
+One of the older such methods is the process of blending fine (<180 microns) metal powders with additives, pressing them into a die of the desired shape, and then sintering the compressed material together, under a controlled atmosphere.
+The metal powder is usually iron, and additives include a lubricant wax, carbon, copper, and/or nickel.
 This produces precise parts, normally very close to the die dimensions, but with 5–15% porosity, and thus sub-wrought steel properties.
+This method is still used to make around 1 Mt/y of structural components of iron-based alloys.

-There are several other PM processes which have been developed over the last fifty years.
+There are several other PM processes that have been developed over the last fifty years.
 These include: